Eiriksmal/lawler-dot-io-template/content/2019/long-form-websites-and-typography.md

 <section markdown="1">
 ## What's this have to do with the other article?

-The Fioretti article references a serious problem with the most-used search engine on the planet: It literally will not answer search results for sites that are "too old."
+<span class="newthought">The Fioretti article references</span> a serious problem with the most-used search engine on the planet: It literally will not answer search results for sites that are "too old."
 This could be a post written in 2007, or 2012.
 No one knows exactly how the Google algorithms rank and prune pages.

-This website was inspired by [Gwern](https://www.gwern.net/About), a self-proclaimed "freelance writer & researcher who lives in Virginia."
-He wrote something very interesting about his own website, which is home to "stable long-term essays which improve over time."
+Lawler.io was inspired by [Gwern](https://www.gwern.net/About), a self-proclaimed "freelance writer & researcher who lives in Virginia."
+He wrote something concerning his own website that runs deeply counter to the current online culture: Gwern.net is home to "stable long-term essays which improve over time."

 ### Stable, long-term